-Want to make Felt Christmas ornaments this year?
+Let me clarify: ornaments are not just for the Christmas tree.
+Particularly the felt ones that I am talking about today are fun year-round.
+Want to make Felt ‘Christmas’ ornaments?
 I’ve collected five tutorials / design themes that I like.
 Take your pick of any of them.
 Happy Ornament-making or buying!

 Let’s kick-off with inspiration from the Design Pro’s at Land of Nod: